Emanuel Pleitez

 Emanuel Alberto Pleitez (born December 15, 1982) is an American politician and investor, best known for his candidacy in the 2013 Los Angeles mayoral election.
 Born and raised in South and East Los Angeles, Pleitez was the first of his family to attend college, graduating from Stanford University in 2006.
-Emanuel is a combat veteran and continues to serve in the United States Army Reserve.
-Emanuel is currently the Chairman of the Hispanic Heritage Foundation and Founder of East Los Capital, a technology-enabled private equity firm based in Los Angeles.
+A combat veteran, he continues to serve in the United States Army Reserve.
+He is currently Chairman of the Hispanic Heritage Foundation and founder of East Los Capital, a technology-enabled private equity firm based in Los Angeles.

 Early life and education

 Pleitez was born in South Los Angeles and raised in the Eastside neighborhood of El Sereno.
-He is the son of Mexican and Salvadoran immigrants, brought up along with his younger sister by their single mother.
+He is the son of Mexican and Salvadoran immigrants and was brought up along with his younger sister by their single mother.

-He attended Woodrow Wilson High School in El Sereno, where he was elected senior class president and earned 19 varsity letters as well as several academic scholarships.
-He went on to attend Stanford University.
+He attended Woodrow Wilson High School in El Sereno, where he was elected senior class president, earned 19 varsity letters, and received several academic scholarships.

-During his time at Stanford, Pleitez was involved in many student groups, including the Hispanic Undergraduate Business Association, ASSU student government, and Alpha Kappa Psi, a professional business fraternity.
-He also took time off from school to work in the political field; he served as a field organizer on John Kerry's presidential campaign, as well as the special assistant to then-councilman Antonio Villaraigosa during the councilman’s 2005 mayoral race.

-While at Stanford, Pleitez was honored with the Jerry I. Porras visionary leadership award and the Cecilia and Tony Burciaga community development award.
-He graduated from Stanford with a B.A. in urban studies in 2006.
+At Stanford University, Pleitez was involved in several student organizations, including the Hispanic Undergraduate Business Association, ASSU student government, and Alpha Kappa Psi, a professional business fraternity.
+He also took time off from school to work in the political field, serving as a field organizer on John Kerry's presidential campaign and as a special assistant to then-councilman Antonio Villaraigosa during his 2005 mayoral race.
+Pleitez was honored with the Jerry I. Porras Visionary Leadership Award and the Cecilia and Tony Burciaga Community Development Award.
+He graduated with a B.A. in urban studies in 2006.

 Career

+Finance and government

 Beginning in 2007, Pleitez worked as a financial analyst at Goldman Sachs.
-He left Goldman Sachs when President Barack Obama was elected in 2008, after being selected to serve as a member of the Obama-Biden Presidential Transition Team.
-He worked specifically on Treasury Department agency review.
-Following the presidential transition, Pleitez ran for Congressional Representative of the 32nd District of California against Gil Cedillo and Judy Chu.
+He left the firm after Barack Obama was elected president in 2008, having been selected to serve on the Obama-Biden Presidential Transition Team, where he worked specifically on the Treasury Department agency review.

-After the congressional campaign (which ended in May 2009), Pleitez was appointed to the President’s Economic Recovery Advisory Board (PERAB) as special assistant to chairman Paul Volcker.
-There, he "delivered recommendations to President Obama on workforce development, tax reform, financial regulatory reform, infrastructure financing, and residential retrofitting."
+Following the transition, Pleitez ran for Congress in the 32nd District of California, competing against Gil Cedillo and Judy Chu.
+After that campaign concluded in May 2009, he was appointed as special assistant to chairman Paul Volcker on the President's Economic Recovery Advisory Board (PERAB), where he "delivered recommendations to President Obama on workforce development, tax reform, financial regulatory reform, infrastructure financing, and residential retrofitting."